Python-for-geo-people/Lesson-5-Reading-Writing/Lesson/reading-data-from-file.md

 Thus, we can create a list `datalist` that contains each line of the file as follows:

     ```python
+    """
+    readall.py

+    A simple script for reading the entire contents of a file.

+    dwhipp - 2.10.2016
+    """

+    # Read entire data file, separate lines in a list
     with open("GVP-Volcano-Lat-Lon-Elev.csv", "r") as infile:
         data = infile.read()
         datalist = data.splitlines()